MehreenNaeem/gpsr_robocup/README.md

 rasa init
 rasa train
 ```
 (NOTE: if you install rasa newly, it does not contain the related data.
-So after installation clone the following directory https://github.com/MehreenNaeem/GPSR_RASA. and do training so that model builds i.e creat models folder and store in it)
+So after installation clone the following directory https://github.com/MehreenNaeem/GPSR_RASA. and do training so that model builds i.e it creates models folder and save trained models in it)
 ### In AlienWare (for ROBOcup team)
 I have install rasa in venv. i.e @home /rasa_rb.
 Activate the venv enviornment
 ```